DeepaAchar/Manage-Your-Home-Budget/README.md

 7. **API Integration**: Integrate with third-party APIs for features like bank account syncing and real-time financial data.
 8. **Mobile Compatibility**: Ensure compatibility with mobile devices using responsive design and frameworks like React Native for mobile app development.

+### Expense Tracking Features

+1. Automated Expense Categorization
+Automatic Categorization: Uses machine learning algorithms to automatically categorize expenses based on transaction descriptions.
+For example, it can identify a payment to a grocery store and categorize it as "Groceries."

+Manual Overrides: Allows users to manually change categories if the automatic categorization is incorrect or for more precise tracking.

+2. Real-Time Expense Tracking
+Bank Syncing: Connects directly to bank accounts and credit cards to fetch transaction data in real-time.

+Notifications: Sends notifications for new transactions, helping users stay up-to-date with their spending.

+3. Custom Categories and Tags
+User-Defined Categories: Users can create custom categories tailored to their unique spending habits.

+Tagging: Allows users to tag transactions with keywords for easier searching and filtering later.

+4. Budget Limits
+Set Limits: Users can set monthly or weekly spending limits for different categories.

+Alerts: Notifies users when they are nearing or exceeding their budget limits, helping them stay on track.

+5. Expense Visualization
+Charts and Graphs: Provides visual representations of spending patterns through pie charts, bar graphs, and line charts.

+Trends: Highlights spending trends over time to help users identify areas where they can save money.

+6. Receipt Management
+Receipt Uploads: Allows users to upload receipts by taking photos or scanning them.

+OCR Technology: Uses Optical Character Recognition (OCR) to extract data from receipts and match them with transactions.

+7. Split Transactions
+Shared Expenses: Enables users to split transactions among multiple categories or individuals, which is particularly useful for shared expenses with roommates or family members.

+8. Recurring Expenses
+Scheduled Transactions: Supports scheduling recurring expenses like monthly subscriptions, rent, or utility bills.

+Automated Entries: Automatically records recurring expenses at set intervals.

+9. Expense Reports
+Detailed Reports: Generates detailed expense reports that can be exported in various formats like PDF, Excel, or CSV.

+Customizable Reports: Allows users to customize report parameters to focus on specific time periods, categories, or tags.

+10. Data Security
+Encryption: Ensures all transaction data is encrypted both at rest and in transit to protect user privacy.

+Secure Access: Implements secure authentication methods to prevent unauthorized access.

 By incorporating these features and using the latest tech stack, you'll create a powerful and user-friendly Home Budget Management System that meets the needs of modern users.